ARM-software/arm-trusted-firmware/docs/porting-guide.md

 using the `platform_is_primary_cpu()` function.
 BL1 passed control to BL2 at `BL2_BASE`.
 BL2 executes in Secure EL1 and is responsible for:

-1. Loading the BL3-1 binary image in secure RAM using semi-hosting.
+1. Loading the BL3-1 binary image into secure RAM from non-volatile storage.
 To load the BL3-1 image, BL2 makes use of the `meminfo` structure passed to it by BL1.
 This structure allows BL2 to calculate how much secure RAM is available for its use.
 The platform also defines the address in secure RAM where BL3-1 is loaded through the constant `BL31_BASE`.
 BL2 uses this information to determine if there is enough memory to load the BL3-1 image.

-2. Arranging to pass control to a normal world BL image that has been pre-loaded at a platform-specific address.
+2. Loading the normal world BL3-3 binary image into non-secure DRAM from platform storage and arranging for BL3-1 to pass control to this image.
 This address is determined using the `plat_get_ns_image_entrypoint()` function described below.

     BL2 populates an `el_change_info` structure in memory provided by the platform with information about how BL3-1 should pass control to the normal